adamdecaf/akka/akka-docs/rst/cluster/cluster.rst

 based on metrics from member nodes.
-Metrics may be spread using the gossip protocol or possibly more efficiently using a *random chord* method, where the ``leader`` contacts several random nodes around the cluster ring and each contacted node gathers information from their immediate neighbours, giving a random sampling of load information.
+Metrics may be spread using the gossip protocol or possibly more efficiently using a *random chord* method, where the ``leader`` contacts several random nodes around the cluster ring and each contacted node gathers information from their immediate neighbors, giving a random sampling of load information.

 The ``leader`` also has the power, if configured so, to "auto-down" a node that